 12. What are the development opportunities available to me?

 Currently, there are no progression opportunities in terms of promotion opportunities.
 However, as the role is so varied, you will have the opportunity to attend many different situations and work on different areas within your beat team.
 There are also plenty of self-developmental opportunities within the force, such as potential support for studying.
 If you do want to move on from the role of PCSO then there are many other opportunities available in the force.

 You will be provided with a uniform and items such body armour, radio, torch and a pocket book holder.
 You will not be provided with any of the specialist equipment that is assigned to regular force officers.

 Yes, there is a specialist PCSO uniform that will be supplied during the 5 week training period at headquarters.

 15. What do I get paid?

-PCSOs receive a basic salary of £17,544 to £21,618 (successful applicants would normally be appointed on the bottom of the salary grade (exceptions may apply) and will progress through the salary scale via annual increases.
+PCSOs receive a basic salary of £17,721 to £21,837.
+Successful applicants would normally be appointed on the bottom of the salary grade (exceptions may apply) and will progress through the salary scale via annual increases.
 Weekend working and shift enhancements are available, depending on the hours worked.

 16. What type of work will I be doing?